drhdev/mdosnapshots/README.md

 ### Sending Log Notifications to Telegram

-After running the snapshot script, use the log notifier to send the latest status to Telegram:
+After running the snapshot script, use the log notifier to send the latest status to Telegram (only when Status is not "SUCCESS"):

 ```bash
 python log2telegram.py -v